Mr. 2,000: Baker becomes 12th manager to reach 2,000 wins

 HOUSTON (AP) — Just call him Mr. 2,000.

-Houston Astros manager Dusty Baker won his 2,000th game Tuesday night, becoming the 12th manager in major league history to reach the milestone and the first Black man to do it.
+Houston Astros manager Dusty Baker won his 2,000th game Tuesday night, becoming the 12th skipper in major league history to reach the milestone and the first Black man to do it.

 The benchmark victory came in Houston’s 4-0 win over the Seattle Mariners and comes more than 29 years after he collected his first win on April 9, 1993, in San Francisco’s 2-1 victory over St. Louis.

-Before Tuesday’s game, while still sitting at 1,999 wins, Baker was asked what it would mean to him to reach 2,000.

-“You can’t look back because you have work to do going forward,” Baker said.
-“And you can’t gloat about what you’ve done until after your career is over with.
-Then when your career is over with, then you assess the entire situation.
-But while you’re in it, you don’t have time to do that.”
+“I’m probably one of the luckiest men to ever walk on this earth,” a grinning Baker said minutes after the final out.

-But the 72-year-old Baker did acknowledge that being the first Black manager to reach 2,000 wins makes the achievement more meaningful.
+The 72-year-old Baker said being the first Black manager to reach 2,000 wins makes the achievement more meaningful.

 “It means extra,” he said.
 “It means extra to the culture.
 It means extra to society.
 It means extra to my race, and it means extra hopefully for others to get an opportunity (so) I’m not the last.”